How do personal injury cases deal with Medicare liens?

 How to Deal with Medicare Liens in Personal Injury Cases Step One: Obtain Medicare Information from the Client at the Initial Meeting and Warn Them that Medicare Liens are Difficult and Can Cause Delays throughout Their Case .
 Step Two: Contact Medicare’s Benefits Coordination and Recovery Contractor (BCRC) RIGHT AWAY.

-What is a personal injury lien?
+What is a lien in a personal injury case?

-In a personal injury case, a “ lien ” gives an entity the right to a specific portion of a plaintiff’s settlement .
+In a personal injury case , a “ lien ” gives an entity the right to a specific portion of a plaintiff’s settlement.
 A debt may sometimes be owed by the plaintiff to an entity, such as Medicaid, for benefits paid on behalf of the plaintiff.

 What is a Medicare Super Lien?